-She has since self-published four additional books and served as ghost writer on two how-to books on magic tricks which have each sold more than 20,000 copies worldwide.
+She has since self-published four additional books and served as ghost writer on two books on magic which have each sold more than 40,000 copies worldwide.

-She is currently working on two collections of her own work, but also has essays appearing in two collections to be released in 2019: “Mountains Upon Mountains: New Appalachian Nature Writing” and “Feminine Rising: Voices of Power & Invisibility” (currently available for pre-order from Cynren Press).
+She is currently working on two anthologies of her own work, but most recently has had essays included in: “Mountains Upon Mountains: New Appalachian Nature Writing” (from West Virginia University Press) and “Feminine Rising: Voices of Power & Invisibility” (from Cynren Press).

 Over her 25+ year writing career, Lisa has worked in various fields and various genres.
-Her writing experience includes product descriptions, technical writing, ad copy, press releases, tourism and travel, copywriting, marketing proposals, magazine articles and essays, newspaper columns and reports.
+Her writing experience includes product descriptions, technical writing, ad copy, press releases, tourism and travel, copywriting, marketing proposals, magazine articles and essays, newspaper columns, grant applications, and reports.
 She also has experience with news, wedding, product, and nature photography.
 (The photos on this page are some favorites from her collection.)

-Lisa has received awards in the WV Writers Inc. annual contest, and in the annual contest held by the WV Press Association.
+Lisa has received awards from WV Writers Inc. and the WV Press Association.
 A member of West Virginia Writers, Appalachian Writers and the Nonfiction Authors Association, Lisa recently completed her MFA in Creative Nonfiction.